 A successful program cannot be developed without you.
 Keep in mind that nobody cares more about a neighborhood than the people who live in it do.
 Here are some things that you can do to help:

-Often just one person making improvements is enough to encourage an entire neighborhood to make changes.
+- Start with improvements to your own property: Often just one person making improvements is enough to encourage an entire neighborhood to make changes.

-Become familiar with your neighborhood and its needs.
+- Look around: Become familiar with your neighborhood and its needs.

-Work together towards a solution.
+- Work with your neighbors: Work together towards a solution.

-Get to know your neighbors; become part of your local Neighborhood Watch program.
+- Get involved: Get to know your neighbors; become part of your local Neighborhood Watch program.
 If there isn’t one in your area, get together with your neighbors and start one.

 - Unsafe living conditions